Article

 Who’s regulating biotech?

-With so much innovation and excitement in this area, it’s easy to imagine scientists getting carried away and pushing boundaries in ways the public might be uncomfortable with.
+With so much and excitement in this area, it’s easy to imagine scientists getting carried away and pushing boundaries in ways the public might be uncomfortable with.
 In order to prevent this from happening, biotechnology is carefully monitored and regulated in New Zealand.

 How is biotechnology regulated and governed in New Zealand?